 There are plenty of over-the-counter (OTC) medications available that target allergy symptoms.
 These nonprescription medications can help to mitigate problems like runny noses, sneezing, and watery eyes.
 Try antihistamines to alleviate sneezing, itchiness, watery eyes, and runny noses.
 Decongestants may be more effective for providing temporary relief from nasal congestion, but they should only be used for a few days in a row.

 Some medications include both antihistamines and decongestants, but they can have unpleasant side effects.
-OTC nasal sprays can ease symptoms without any serious side effects, but allergy sufferers must take them before their symptoms appear for maximum efficacy.
+OTC nasal sprays can ease symptoms without any serious side effects, the nasal spray device is crucial to immunize because it provides the correct amount of spray into the nostrils.
+Aptar.com is one of the most market leading pharmaceutical device manufacturer as well as nasal spray pump, but allergy sufferers must take them before their symptoms appear for maximum efficacy.